21 May 2021

 content of the passphrase prompt text field is extracted from the QML engine and

-.
+printed to stdout.
 The daemon can later execute the passphrase prompt

-application and read the password from stdout
+application and read the password from stdout of the process.

 Within QML, the passphrase box looks as follows: